IBM Virtual Private Cloud#

 • Option 1: Lithops is compatible with any Ubuntu 22.04 image provided in IBM Cloud.
 In this case, no further action is required and you can continue to the next step.
 Lithops will install all required dependencies in the VSI by itself.
 Notice this can consume about 3 min to complete all installations.

-Lithops and the VSI create and reuse mode#
+Lithops and the VM auto create|reuse mode#

 Lithops configuration for the create and reuse mode#